Bayesian Transfer Learning for Enhanced Estimation and Inference: Theoretical properties

-\begin{corollary} Under the conditions of Theorem \ref{thm1}, if $\bbeta^* -\widetilde{\bomega}$ is sparse in the sense that $s(\bbeta^* -\widetilde{\bomega}) \,:=\, \vert \{ j\,:\, \vert \beta^*_j -\widetilde{\omega}_j \vert \neq 0 \}\vert << s$, then Hence, the posterior contraction rate is much faster than the original rate of target-only horseshoe (i.e., no source is used), thus If, in addition, many entries of $\bbeta^* -\widetilde{\bomega}$ are small such that $\widetilde{s}(r_{\sup}) << s(\bbeta^* -\widetilde{\bomega}) $, then the rate in Theorem \ref{thm1} satisfies highlighting the usefulness of the oracle inequality established in Theorem \ref{thm1}. \end{corollary} \begin{remark} Corollary~\ref{cor1} demonstrates the helpfulness of leveraging rescaled source estimate $\widetilde{\bomega}$ in improving the posterior contraction rate, provided that $\widetilde{\bomega}$ aligns well with the true parameter $\bbeta^*$.
+highlighting the usefulness of the oracle inequality established in Theorem \ref{thm1}. \end{corollary} \begin{remark} Corollary~\ref{cor1} demonstrates the helpfulness of leveraging rescaled source estimate $\widetilde{\bomega}$ in improving the posterior contraction rate, provided that $\widetilde{\bomega}$ aligns well with the true parameter $\bbeta^*$.
 It indicates that the closer $\widetilde{\bomega}$ is to $\bbeta^*$, both sparsely and in magnitude, the more significant the gains in posterior contraction rate, reinforcing the practical value of the oracle inequality in Theorem~\ref{thm1}.
 Specifically, (1) If the differences between $\bbeta^*$ and $\widetilde{\bomega}$ are sparse, meaning that only a small number of entries in $\bbeta^* - \widetilde{\bomega}$ are non-zero, the effective sparsity parameter $\widetilde{s}(r_{\sup})$ is much smaller than $s$, leading to a faster posterior contraction rate; (2) When these differences are not only sparse but many are small in magnitude, the effective sparsity $\widetilde{s}(r_{\sup})$ becomes even smaller compared to $s(\bbeta^* - \widetilde{\bomega})$.
 This further enhances the posterior contraction rate, making it significantly faster than the rate when no source is used; and (3) These results highlight the utility of incorporating well-aligned source information.
 When $\widetilde{\bomega}$ closely approximates $\bbeta^*$, both in terms of sparsity and magnitude of differences, the model achieves much faster learning rates.
 This underscores the importance of selecting or constructing high-quality source information. \end{remark}